partiql/partiql-beamline/partiql-beamline-book/src/getting-started/installation.md

 ### Method 2: Using Cargo Install (Not available yet)

-Once PartiQL Beamline is published to crates.io, you'll be able to install it directly:
+Once Beamline is published to [crates.io](https://crates.io/), you'll be able to install it directly:

 ```bash
 # This will be available in the future